Updated: Dec 28, 2022

 I'm a big fan of the word of the year concept.
 I prefer it over resolutions, and spend time reflecting on where I need focus, bolstering or new habits.
 I like to pinpoint a word for the upcoming year towards the end of the current year.
 Words of the Year in the past have included gems like joy, peace, faith, trust and influence.
 If you'd like to consider your own Word of the Year, the worksheet on this page might help.

 If you follow me on social media, you'll also find that I have a love affair with quotes.
 There's a quote for every situation and I like that they are wee nibbles of wisdom.

 Fortunately for us quote lovers, there are some great sites out there sharing New Year's quotes.
 Here are a few:

 BTW, if you're not a fan of the word of the year, what about a quote of the year?
 It's an easy way to pin your focus on a higher goal or intention as the new year unfolds and we get ready to do this 365-day cycle all over again.

-This first quote is a fave, and a goal we can all aspire to in 2021!
+This first quote is a fave, and a goal we can all aspire to in the new year!

 "I don’t know where I’m going from here, but I promise it won’t be boring." -David Bowie

 2) For my bookish friends, here's a great list of quotes for the new year from Goodreads.
 Send me a friend request while you're there!

 “For last year's words belong to last year's language And next year's words await another voice.
 And to make an end is to make a beginning."
 (Little Gidding) -T.S.
 Eliot

 "An optimist stays up until midnight to see the new year in.
 A pessimist stays up to make sure the old year leaves." -Bill Vaughan (1915–1977), in The Kansas City Star